Where to buy ducklings or ducks for your backyard or small farm

 Option 3: Small local/regional breeders and farms

-If possible, we highly recommend sourcing fertilized eggs, ducklings, or adult ducks from smaller local/regional breeders, hatcheries, and farms near you instead of larger mail-order operations.
+Sourcing fertilized eggs, ducklings, or adult ducks from smaller local/regional breeders, hatcheries, and farms near you can be a better choice than larger mail-order operations.
 This approach not only helps support local food systems, it also helps encourage genetic diversity and resilience in available breeding stock.

 Perhaps the greatest benefit of “going local” is the ability to drive to the operation to pick up your new ducklings or ducks rather than having them shipped in the mail, thus eliminating the risk of animals dying in transit.
 In addition to search engines, a good way to find a duck breeder near you is The Flock Directory, created by Liz Palmer.
 Each listing contains available breeds plus the operation’s location and contact information.